Skip to content

 Common mistake

-Judges probe your solution with challenging questions.
-They will:
+Judges probe the solution with challenging questions.
+Expect them to:

-• Push back on decisions to test your conviction and reasoning
+• Push back on decisions to test conviction and reasoning

 • Explore edge cases and failure scenarios

-• Test depth in areas where your presentation was thin
+• Test depth in areas where the presentation was thin

 Handling pushback

-Pushback doesn’t mean you’re wrong.
-Judges test whether you can defend your decisions or appropriately adjust when presented with new information.
-Stand firm when you have good reasoning; adapt gracefully when the challenge reveals a gap.
+Pushback does not mean the answer is wrong.
+Judges test whether candidates can defend decisions or adjust when presented with new information.
+Stand firm on sound reasoning; adapt gracefully when the challenge reveals a gap.

 What the Scenario Looks Like